Connected City, Florida

 The Connected City is a planned community with the intention of having a fiber network infrastructure in place that houses Gigabit internet service.
 It is located in Wesley Chapel, Florida in Pasco County.
 The community will include a Saint Leo University Education Center, a wellness district sponsored by Florida Hospital and Tampa General Hospital, and the first Crystal Lagoon in the United States.

 The Connected City Corridor was created by Florida Senate Bill 1216 in May 2015 through a private public partnership between Metro Development Group and Pasco County.
-This bill states that the chosen area will be used as a 10 year “pilot program” for future further implementation in additional counties.
+This bill states that the chosen area will be used as a 10-year "pilot program" for future further implementation in additional counties.

 Crystal Lagoon

 The Connected City will have the first crystalline public pool lagoon in the United States.
-Powered by Crystal Lagoons' technology this is a massive pool that uses utilizes environmentally sustainable technologies and minimal chemicals.
+Powered by Crystal Lagoons' technology this is a massive pool that uses environmentally sustainable technologies and minimal chemicals.
 This public pool lagoon will be 7.5 acres and 4,200 linear square feet in circumference.
 The average depth will be 8 feet, with a maximum depth of 12 feet.
-It will have 95% non Epperson residents, a swim-up bar, watersport activities all for money, not free to residents, beaches, and an island.
+It will have 95% non-Epperson residents, a swim-up bar, watersport activities all for money, not free to residents, beaches, and an island.

 ULTRAFi

 The Connected City will be completely wired for 1 GB internet speeds through a service called ULTRAFi.
-This service is created by Metro Development Group and is provided by Spectrum, who beat out proposals from fiber internet services such as Verizon FiOS and Gigabit Squared.
+This service is created by Metro Development Group and is provided by Spectrum, who beat out proposals from Fiber Internet services such as Verizon Fios and Gigabit Squared.
 The infrastructure being installed in the Connected City has the capability to be increased up to 10 GB in the future.